 Applicability.
 The provisions set forth in this chapter apply to an accessory dwelling unit, where allowed by the zone.

-Ogden Valley Accessory Dwelling Unit.
-In the Ogden Valley, an accessory dwelling unit located in an accessory building shall only be allowed in one of the two following circumstances:
+Ogden Valley detached accessory dwelling unit.
+In the Ogden Valley, a detached accessory dwelling unit shall only be allowed in one of the two following circumstances:

+Double acreage.
 The lot has a base density, as defined in Chapter 101-2, of at least two.
 The lot owner shall record a covenant that runs with the land and is between the lot owner and the County.
-The covenant shall document the lot's calculated base density; the number of dwelling units developed on the lot, including the accessory dwelling unit; the number of dwelling unit rights subtracted from the base density by any other means; and the number of dwelling unit rights remaining for the property.
+The covenant shall document the lot's calculated base density; the number of dwelling units developed on the lot, including the detached accessory dwelling unit; the number of residential development rights subtracted from the base density by any other means; and the number of residential development rights remaining for the property.

-A landowner has successfully negotiated the reallocation of a dwelling unit right from another lot or parcel, and is in compliance with the following:
+Transferable development right.
+A landowner has successfully negotiated the reallocation of a second residential development right from another lot or parcel, and is in compliance with the following:

-The reallocated dwelling unit right may only be transferred from a lot or parcel that:
+The reallocated residential development right may only be transferred from a lot or parcel that:

 Is located in one of the following zones: RE-15, RE-20, AV- 3, FV-3, and S-1; and

-Has an available dwelling unit right.
-Available dwelling unit rights are determined by the lot or parcel's base density and adjusted for any previous dwelling unit right reduction or addition.
+Has an available residential development right.
+Available residential development rights are determined by the lot or parcel's base density and adjusted for any previous residential development right reduction or addition.

 The reallocation shall be made by recording a covenant to each affected lot or parcel.
 Each covenant shall run with the land and be between the owner and the County.
-Each covenant shall document the applicable lot or parcel's calculated base density; the number of dwelling units developed on the lot or parcel, including the accessory dwelling unit, if applicable; the number of dwelling unit rights subtracted from, or added to, the base density by any means; and the number of dwelling unit rights remaining for the lot or parcel.
+Each covenant shall document the applicable lot or parcel's calculated base density; the number of dwelling units developed on the lot or parcel, including the accessory dwelling unit, if applicable; the number of residential development rights subtracted from, or added to, the base density by any means; and the number of residential development rights remaining for the lot or parcel.

 …